juangcarmona/jgcarmona.com/src/content/blog/ai-tooling-lacks-foundational-standards/index.md

 .opencode/*
 ```

-Different folder structures.
-Different discovery mechanisms.
-Different formats.
-Different assumptions.
+We are being force to deal with different folder structures, different discovery mechanisms, different formats and bear in mind different assumptions.

-This is not a new pattern.
-The industry has seen this before.
-Before OpenAPI, every API had its own documentation format.
-Before Docker, every deployment had its own packaging model.
-Before Protobuf, every service had its own contract definition.
+The software industry has seen this before.
+Some simple examples: before OpenAPI, every API had its own documentation forma; before Docker, every deployment had its own packaging model; before Protobuf, every service had its own contract definition.

-The immediate consequences are familiar:
+Consequences sound familiar to many of us, right?

-- **Semantic duplication** — The same instructions repeated across multiple vendor-specific files
+- **Semantic duplication**: The same instructions repeated across multiple vendor-specific files
-- **Vendor lock-in** — Repository structure coupled to specific tooling choices
+- **Vendor lock-in**: Repository structure coupled to specific tooling choice or choices
-- **Synchronization drift** — Updates to one convention miss others
+- **Synchronization drift**: Updates to one convention miss others, and that impacts maintainability
-- **Maintenance overhead** — Scales linearly with every new tool a team adopts
+- **Maintenance overhead**: Scales linearly with every new tool a team adopts

----

-## The Obvious Engineering Instinct

 The natural engineering response is to create a vendor-agnostic canonical structure: